leandrocp/mdex/guides/streaming.md

 end
 ```

-When an id repeats, LiveView updates the same DOM child.
-A higher id adds a new
+When an id repeats, LiveView updates the same DOM child without moving it.
+This
+also works when a lower id repeats after a higher id was inserted.
+LiveView
-child.
-LiveView drops streamed data from socket state after each render, so the
+drops streamed data from socket state after each render, so the source and
-source and MDEx parser state must stay in the producer.
+MDEx state must stay in the producer.

 `stream_async/4` does not forward chunks while its task runs.
 It waits for the
 task result and then passes that result to `stream/4`.